 Recommended Planting Calendar:

-- From Seed: start seed indoors 8 weeks before setting seedlings out into the garden.
+- 4-2 weeks set seedlings out into the garden.

-- From Crowns or Runners: set crowns in the garden in spring about 2 weeks after the last frost in spring; runners can be separated from the mother plant and re-planted at any time during the growing season.
+- From crowns or runners: set crowns in the garden in spring about 2 weeks after the last frost in spring; runners can be separated from the mother plant and re-planted in the garden or in pots at any time during the growing season.

 Recommended varieties: There are three types of strawberries and many varieties: